plgd-dev/doc/content/en/docs/features/control-plane/entity-tag.md

 ### Loading and Dumping ETAGs

 During device startup, the device developer loads the ETAGs using `oc_etag_load_and_clear` and clears the existing storage.
 Additionally, when properly shutting down IoTivity-lite, the ETAGs are stored in the storage using `oc_etag_dump`.
 Improper shutdown results in the ETAGs not being stored, leading to their absence upon restart.
 The device developer should call `oc_etag_load_and_clear` after creating all resources and before the first run by calling `oc_main_poll_v1`, and `oc_etag_dump` before calling `oc_main_shutdown`.

+{{< note >}}

+When utilizing the `oc_etag_dump` function to safeguard ETAGs, both the ETAG associated with each resource and the hash (SHA1) of its content are stored.
+Should the hash of the content differ from the stored hash during the loading process using `oc_etag_load_and_clear`, the existing ETAG is invalidated, prompting the creation of a fresh ETAG.
+The process of computing the hash entails initiating a GET request via the `x.plgd.if.etag` interface, if supported by the resource.
+Alternatively, the `oic.if.baseline` interface is employed.
+Notably, the `x.plgd.if.etag` interface allows for the exclusion of certain properties from the hash computation.
+For example, the `/x.plgd.dev/time` resource has a `time` property that consists of a timestamp.
+This specific property does not contribute to the hash computation.

+{{< /note >}}

 ```c
 int ret = oc_main_init(&handler);